 Foster Child(ren).
 With the prior consent of the Authority a foster child may reside in the dwelling unit.
-Foster children are not considered dependents and their disability and medical expenses cannot be deducted from annual income.
-Their income is not included in the household's annual income.
 This determination will be based on the following:

 - a) Whether the addition of the child will require a larger unit for the family and subsequently lead to a transfer to another unit. - b) The ability to make reasonable accommodations for the handicapped person.